Upcoming SIA courses in Belfast

 5 day Door Supervision course dates:

-- Later dates for 2019 to follow.
+- Later dates for July 2019 (& more) to follow soon.
 Watch this space!

 We provide FREE tea/coffee, FREE onsite parking and FREE Wi-Fi.